 Cash ISAs are savings accounts, but the interest is completely tax-free.
 They can be ideal if you don’t want to put your savings at risk and may need to withdraw money quickly.

 Variable Rate Cash ISAs often let you make unlimited withdrawals, but the interest rate may go down as well as up.
 With a Fixed Rate Cash ISA, you’ll know exactly what interest you’re going to get, but you will need to lock your money away for a set period, usually one to five years.

 You can have a Cash ISA if you’re 16 or over and a UK resident.
 If you are under 16, a parent or guardian will need to open a Junior Cash ISA for you.

 Stocks & Shares ISAs let you put your ISA allowance into a range of investments.
 The value depends on stock market movements, so it can go down as well as up.
-But if you’re happy taking a higher risk to potentially get better returns on your savings they may be a good option.
+But if you’re happy taking a higher risk to your capital to potentially get better returns on your savings they may be an option.

 Most people invest in Stocks & Shares ISAs for at least five years to stand a better chance of them performing well.
 Any returns you achieve are free from both personal income and capital gains tax.

 To open a Stocks & Shares ISA you need to be a UK resident aged 18 or over.